 The focus of the Society’s work is the annual exhibition featuring all art media and is held in the Mall Galleries in late October and early November.
 Included with the work of members from the UK, mainland Europe, North America and Russia is that of successful Bursary applicants, as well as a selection of work from non-members.
 The Annual exhibition of the SWLA is the foremost event in British wildlife art calendar.

 A number of awards are made each year at the exhibition.
-They include the Birdwatch Artist of the Year Award sponsored by Swarovski Optik, the RSPB Fine Art Award, the St. Cuthbert’s Mill Paper Award, the Birdscapes Gallery Printmakers Award, The Curwen Prize, the Langford Press Award and many others.
+They include the Birdwatch Artist of the Year Award sponsored by Swarovski Optik, the Terravesta Prize for the best work exhibited, the RSPB Fine Art Award, Birdscapes Gallery ‘Conservation through Art’ Award, Mascot Media ‘Nature in Print’ Award, the Langford Press Award and the Dry Red Press Award

 The Society of Wildlife Artists Registered Charity No 328717